 Doctors define “prehypertension” as 120–139 mm Hg for systolic pressure and between 80–89 mmHg for diastolic pressure.
 They consider a pressure of 140/90 mmHg as high.

 Many people with diabetes also have high blood pressure.
-Studies found that at least 1 in 3 people with diabetes also have hypertension.

 Diabetes and high blood pressure make for a deadly combination because one condition makes the other worse.
 Diabetes may increase blood pressure by reducing the blood vessels’ ability to stretch, increasing the fluid in the body, and affecting how the body manages insulin.